This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Try not to blow your nose because it may cause more damage if you have a fracture near your eye.
 The pressure from blowing your nose may pinch the nerve of your eye and cause permanent damage.

 - Clean your mouth carefully: It may be hard to clean your teeth if have an injury or fracture near your mouth.
-Your caregiver will show you the best way to do this so you do not hurt yourself.
+Your healthcare provider will show you the best way to do this so you do not hurt yourself.
 A water pick or a child-sized soft toothbrush may work well to clean your mouth.

 What are the risks of a facial fracture?